Ernest Makins: Political career

 He was elected at the 1922 general election as the Member of Parliament (MP) for the Knutsford division of Cheshire, and held the seat until he retired from the House of Commons at the 1945 general election.

 Family

-He married Maria Florence Mellor (ca. 1877 – 11 August 1972) on 31 January 1903.
+Makins married at Christ Church, Lancaster Gate on 31 January 1903 to Maria Florence Mellor (ca. 1877 – 11 August 1972), third daughter of James R. Mellor, King′s Coroner and Master of the Crown Office.
 Their children were: